markmoxon/elite-universe-editor/README.md

   * Disabling any copy protection from the original disk

 This approach is very similar to the patching process used to create the flicker-free version of Commodore 64 Elite.
 See the [c64-elite-flicker-free repository](https://github.com/markmoxon/c64-elite-flicker-free) for details.

+Note that the build process for the elite-universe-editor-commodore-64 submodule will only work on a Mac or Linux box.
+The process may work on the Windows Subsystem for Linux or coreutils for Windows, but I haven't tested it.

 ---